NCAS-CMS/cf-python/README.md

 * create new field constructs in memory,

-* write field constructs to netCDF datasets on disk,
+* write and append field constructs to netCDF datasets on disk,

 * read, write, and create coordinates defined by geometry cells (*new in version 3.2.0*),